v2ray/v2ray-core/.github/SUPPORT.md

 1. Please fill in the issue template.
 1. Decorate config file with Markdown formatter (See below).
 1. Try to simplify config file before submitting the issue, such as:
-  * Removing unnecessary inbound / outbound blocks.
+  1. Removing unnecessary inbound / outbound blocks.
-  * Removing unnecessary routing rules.
+  1. Removing unnecessary routing rules.
 1. Try to determine the cause of the issue, for example:
-  * Replacing socks inbound with http inbound to see if the issue still exists.
+  1. Replacing socks inbound with http inbound to see if the issue still exists.
-  * Changing encryption methods to see if the issue still exists.
+  1. Changing encryption methods to see if the issue still exists.
+1. Config file must be structurally complete.

 **Any issue not following the issue template will be closed immediately.**